helium/virtual-lorawan-device/README.md

 }
 ```

-You may ignore the field of the console you are not using (ie: just include staging
+You may ignore the field of the console you are not using (ie: just include "staging"
 if you are running against staging).
 We also limit devices to 32 by default, but
-the `--max-devices` option let's you override that.
+the global `--max-devices` option let's you override that.

 Note, that if you want to create lots of devices on Console, you can use
 [the CLI](https://github.com/helium/helium-console-cli).
 The command `device
 create-by-app-eui` is particularly useful for generating N devices when you don't
 care about name or credentials.
 Also note that the only way to point the CLI to staging is by editing the
-`.helium-console-config.toml`.
+`.helium-console-config.toml` by hand.

 Finally, you should know that when you run the utility by using devices from console,
 the devices get printed to the terminal output in a format that is friendly for
 `lorawan-devices.json`.
-Therefore, making curated lists of certain devices after
+Therefore, copy from there and making curated lists devices
-running them from an automatic import session can be done easily.
+after running them from an automatic import session can be done easily.

 # Miner Setup
 This utility is directly compatible with [a Miner that can be easily deployed using Docker](https://developer.helium.com/blockchain/run-your-own-miner).
 Note that state channel test mode requires that the Miner be added to the blockchain.